Seriously, you shouldn't use rice malt syrup. It's fake news...

 And so almost every health food blog naively promotes this sugar alternative without first examining it as a product.
 They see it promoted by bigger influencers and just repeat it's populated benefits.
 No questions asked.

 How do we know that?
 Because we used to do the same thing!
-Brown rice syrup was an option in half our Sweet Treat recipes.
+Rice malt syrup was an option in half our Sweet Treat recipes.
 We don't use it any more.

 What's Wrong With Rice Malt?

-Brown rice syrup is actually 100% glucose.
+Rice malt syrup is actually 100% glucose.
 And it has a glycemic index of 98!
 That's off the charts.
 Nearly 40% higher than the table sugar we're running away from.
-So if you eat brown rice syrup then it is highly likely to lead to rapid spikes in blood sugar.
+So if you eat rice malt syrup then it is highly likely to lead to rapid spikes in blood sugar.
 You're not avoiding the sugar spikes from sugar, instead, you're getting more!

 Additionally, it's processed.
-Brown rice syrup is made from fermented cooked rice.
+Rice malt syrup is made from fermented cooked rice.
 Which means a large company commercially boils brown rice into a syrup.
 Cooking out any nutrients.
 What's left is empty glucose.